HavenlyECO/pr/README.md

 python main.py --model=pitcher_ks_classifier.pkl
 ```

-By default the script requests all markets and filters for strikeout props
+By default the script requests only the ``batter_strikeouts`` market and
-locally.
-Pass the ``--markets`` option to limit the API request to specific
+evaluates those props.
+Pass the ``--markets`` option to request different or
-markets.
+additional markets.

 To display outrights (futures) odds, run: